 Online degree programs in information technology are available at the undergraduate and graduate level in a wide variety of disciplines and specializations; each one will qualify students for a different level of work and pay.
 Careers in the IT industry appeal to people who have a knack for mechanics and applied science.
 Skilled IT graduates can find work in all kinds of environments, with large organizations and small firms, and in public and private realms.
 Many IT professionals may also work remotely and assist clients in locations far from where they are.

-While attending an accredited degree program isn't mandatory, students will find that there are significant benefits of attending an IT program with official accreditation.
+While attending an accredited degree program isn't mandatory, students will find that there are significant benefits of attending an information technology program with official accreditation.
 The main accrediting agency for IT-related degree programs in the United States is ABET, or the Accreditation Board for Engineering and Technology.
 Graduating from a school with ABET accreditation will guarantee that your credits will transfer and will be a distinction of quality education that employers should recongize.
+Read More

 Associate degrees in areas such as mobile device applications, software development, or database management provide students with an introduction to IT concepts.
 These degrees are often designed to prepare students for further study at the bachelor's or master's level.
 Bachelor's degrees in build upon introductory concepts and allow students to explore different electives to pinpoint the area of IT they would like to specialize in.
 After completing general education requirements, the course content will depend largely on the type of IT program you're attending.